 II – Paracas Protected Area

-What about Sandboarding & animal spotting on the coast: whales, orcas, sea lions and penguins?
+Sandboarding & animal spotting on the coast.
+Spot whales, orcas, sea lions and penguins.

-The Paracas National Reserve – located on the pacific Coast, 265 from the capital ciy of Lima – is a perfect example of a Pacific subtropical coastal desert that contains nearly 100 archaeological sites from the Paracas indigenous people!
+The Paracas National Reserve – located on the Pacific coast, 265 from the capital city of Lima – is a perfect example of a Pacific subtropical coastal desert that contains nearly 100 archaeological sites from the Paracas indigenous people!

 In Paracas and the Islas Ballestas you have the unique chance to observe many rare animals: whales, orcas, sea lions, penguins and sea otters are among the 36 species of marine and land mammals found in the reserve.
 Other marine animals include scallops, crabs, abalones and octopuses, as well as green, leatherback and hawksbill turtles.
 More than 215 species of migratory birds spend at least part of their lives in Paracas, and approximately 60 of these species migrate between Peru and the United States.
 Enjoy a beautiful daytrip with Dos Manos watching a great variety of unusual species!

-But the region even offers more: close to the Islas Ballestas, you can find Ica and Nazca, to small coastal towns located in the Peruvian dessert.
+But the region offers even more: close to the Islas Ballestas, you can find Ica and Nazca, two small coastal towns located in the Peruvian dessert.
 Nazca is well known for the famous Nazca Lines.
 But even more travellers are heading to Ica, where they have discovered the great opportunities for sand boarding and taking a buggy ride.

 III – Tambopata National Reserve

-What about Sunset on Monkey Island and exploring the virgen forest to find caimans, turtles and the Magestic Peruvian Jaguar?
+See the Sunset on Monkey Island and exploring the virgen forest to find caimans, turtles and the Magestic Peruvian Jaguar

-Hidden beneath the dense trees of the Amazonian Rainforest are troops of monkeys, toucans, brilliantly coloured macaws and toucans, and even jaguars!
-You never know what you are going to spot in the rainforests of Tambopata!
-Situated on the southern side of the Tambopata River, the huge area of beautiful lowland rainforests is home to an impressive selection of biodiversity.
-The numbers of species that make their homes in these rainforests demonstrates why the Tambopata region is often referred to as the most biodiverse place on Earth!
+Hidden beneath the dense trees of the Amazon Rainforest are troops of monkeys, toucans, brilliantly coloured macaws and even jaguars!
+You never know what you are going to spot in the rainforest of Tambopata!
+Situated on the southern side of the Tambopata River, the huge area of beautiful lowland rainforest is home to an impressive selection of biodiversity.
+The number of species that make their homes in these rainforests demonstrate why the Tambopata region is often referred to as the most biodiverse place on Earth!

-In Tambopata we can count more than 10,000 species of plants, over 600 species of birds, more than 1,000 butterfly species, 200 species of mammals and well over 100 species of amphibians and reptiles.
+In Tambopata we can count more than 10,000 species of plants, over 670 species of birds, more than 1,000 butterfly species, 200 species of mammals and well over 100 species of amphibians and reptiles.
 Of course we can also find literally thousands of species of insects.
-Such a high number of birds cannot be found anywhere else in the world!

-This is what makes Tambopata National Reserve the perfect place for birdwatching.
+Tambopata National Reserve is the perfect place for birdwatching.
 The comfortable ecological lodges provide an extraordinary wildlife experience with Dos Manos.
-Enjoy Canoe Rides, guided tours through the natural habitat, baths in the Amazonian Pools and observing the amazing wildlife!
+Enjoy canoe rides, guided tours through the natural habitats, baths in the Amazonian pools and observing the amazing wildlife!